 Want to know the answer to these questions?

-The sins of Jeroboam
+The Sins of Jeroboam

 The Brazen Serpent in the wilderness

-The brazen serpent Moses made in Numbers 21 to heal the people from the “cruel poison of serpents,” had to be destroyed by Hezekiah in 2 Kings 18 because the people had begun to burn incense to it.
-The people didn’t think this image represented some six-armed blue faced god, they sought to pay homage to the God of Israel.
+The brazen serpent Moses made in Numbers 21 to heal the people from the “cruel poison of serpents”, had to be destroyed by Hezekiah in 2 Kings 18 because the people had begun to burn incense to it.
+The people didn’t think this image represented some six-armed blue-faced god.
+They sought to pay homage to the God of Israel.

-God’s Word is filled with shadows and parables, so if you focus on an image, you’ll miss the whole point.
+God’s Word is filled with shadows and parables.
+If you focus on an image, you’ll miss the whole point.
 Who does the brazen serpent represent or the rod that lifted him up or why turning towards them would heal one of the poison of the serpent?

-Jeremiah 10 “Christmas”?
+Jeremiah 10 “Christmas” = Idolatry

 The heathen, according to Jeremiah 10, cut down a tree out of the forest, deck it with gold and silver and fasten it with hammers and nails so it doesn’t fall over.
 Jeremiah specifically warns against this, calling it a “doctrine of vanities.”
-This is exactly what is done on Christmas, the “birthday” of Jesus, which is nowhere in God’s Word.
+Yet, this is exactly what is done on Christmas, the “birthday” of Jesus, which is nowhere in God’s Word.
 Here we have a false feast day linked to idolatry in the form of a Christmas tree.
-This feast or “Holy” day is celebrated all over the world and is purported to be in homage to God and His Son, yet Jeremiah warns us about it over 600 years before Jesus was born.
+All over the world, this feast or “Holy” day is celebrated.
+It is purported to be in homage to God and His Son, yet Jeremiah warned us about it over 600 years before Jesus was born.

 The Commandment states “You shall not make unto yourself any graven image, or any likeness of any thing” and “you shall not bow down to them nor worship them.”
 Idolatry is giving worth (worship/worthship) to any image whether in homage to God, His son, His “mother,” any of the “saints” or any other imagined divinity.

 “Spiritual Wickedness in high places” are the religious leaders who cause the children of God to worship Idols and false doctrine, the doctrines of men (e.g. Catechism, Talmud, Koran, Book of Mormon, etc…).
 “Principalities and Powers of the Earth” are those who use religious organizations to control and subject the people of God to them (e.g. Speaking great words about a God they don’t know).
 The “wicked” are those who are defiling our children, promoting War as good business, violence as the norm, corruption, deception and destruction of our planet and its people as a way of life.
-These people, God is going to destroy and in some ways this has already begun.
-Everything and everyone associated with them will be brought to an absolute end and there is nothing that anyone and certainly any statue can do about it.
-Don’t be fooled by their crying statues and hocus pocus magic shows.
+These people, God is going to destroy and in some ways, this has already begun.
+Everything and everyone associated with them will be brought to an absolute end.
+There is nothing that anyone and certainly any statue can do about it.
+Don’t be fooled by their crying statues and hocus-pocus magic shows.